Email Marketing

 Image via Statista

-Image via Marketing Charts
+Image via MySignature

 Sending emails with an email signature is like giving potential customers a business card every time you’re in an event.